Generalizable Error Modeling for Human Data Annotation: Evidence From an Industry-Scale Search Data Annotation Program: Introduction

 \subsection{Current Research}

-The current research presents a study on behavioral error detection models and their applications for search relevance annotation tasks.
-These tasks were drawn from an extensive data annotation program that generates training and evaluation data for search and recommendation systems.
-Here, we focus on search relevance annotations related to music streaming, video streaming, and mobile applications.
+The current research presents a study on generalizable error detection models, taking into account behavioral features in addition to task features, and their applications for search relevance annotation tasks.
+The tasks were drawn from an extensive data annotation program that generates training and evaluation data for industry-scale search and recommendation systems.
+We focus on search relevance annotations related to music streaming, video streaming, and mobile applications.
 A detailed description of the annotation task can be found in the Method section below.

-Drawing on authentic data from the search relevance annotation program, we first use model-based error detection techniques to show that annotation errors can be detected with moderate classification performance.
-We demonstrate the predictability of errors for different search relevance rating tasks for all three ML applications: music streaming, video streaming, and mobile applications.
-Second, using Shapley values \cite{lundberg_unified_2017}, we explore the contributions of a variety of annotator and task-related features in order to better understand which sources of information are driving the model’s predictions.
+Drawing on authentic data from the search relevance annotation program, we first use model-based error detection techniques to show that annotation errors can be detected with moderate classification performance, based on a combination of task features and behavioral features derived from the data annotation process.
+We demonstrate the predictability of errors in search relevance rating tasks for all three ML applications: music streaming, video streaming, and mobile applications.
+Second, using Shapley values \cite{lundberg_unified_2017}, we explore the contributions of a variety of behavioral and task-related features in order to better understand which sources of information are driving the model’s predictions.
 Third, we explore the generalizability of our error detection models across rating tasks and ML applications.
-Fourth, we show that our error detection models can unlock considerable efficiency gains for auditing and relabeling by prioritizing tasks with high predicted error probabilities at the expense of tasks with low predicted error probabilities.
-Taken together, our findings show that error detection models can be highly effective in improving the efficiency of data annotation processes.
+Fourth, we show that the error detection models can unlock considerable efficiency gains for auditing and relabeling by prioritizing tasks with high predicted error probabilities at the expense of tasks with low predicted error probabilities.
+Taken together, our findings show that behavioral error detection models can be highly effective in improving the efficiency of data annotation processes.